uiuc-ischool-scanr/ConText/README.md

 ### U of I Codes
 The following files are released under **GNU General Public License version 2.0 or later** license:
 * All files in directory "build"
-* All files in directory ìinstallerî
+* All files in directory ‚Äúinstaller‚Äù
 * All files in directory "logo"
 * All files in directory "src"
 * .classpath, .project, build.fxbuild, build.xml, mainfest.mf, and train_model.sh